Azure/CanadaPubSecALZ/docs/archetypes/generic-subscription.md

 **IMPORTANT**

-To avoid a failure when running any of the connectivity pipelines, the subscriptionId segment value of the "hubNetwork": {"value": } string (item **1**), must be updated from it's default value to the specific hubNetwork subscriptionId that was actually deployed previously, so this subscription as a spoke can be peered to it.
+To avoid a failure when running any of the connectivity pipelines, the subscriptionId segment value of the "hubNetwork": {"value": } string (item **1**), must be updated from it's default value to the specific hubNetwork subscriptionId that was actually deployed previously, so that the virtual network in this spoke subscription can be VNET Peered to the Hub Network.

 ![Generic Subscription: Hub Virtual Network ID](../../docs/media/archetypes/virtual-network-id.jpg)